 Our Business students talk about their courses, including the industry practice elements they've undertaken and what they hope to do when they graduate.
 They also explain why they chose ECU over other universities in Western Australia.

-So when you graduate with a Business degree at ECU, you can expect to be better prepared than most to enter the workforce.
+So when you graduate with a Business degree at ECU, you can expect to be better prepared than most to enter the workforce - and you may be rewarded with a better salary too!

 ECU Business student, Justin Russell talks about his experience.